wighawag/hardhat-deploy/README.md

 `--write <boolean>`: default to true (except for hardhat network).
 If true, write deployments to disk (in deployments path, see [path config](#extra-paths-config)).

-`--forkDeployments <networkName>`: defaults to `localhost`; this option allows you to specify the network to fetch the deployment from when running in fork mode.
-This is necessary as hardhat fork feature does not track the fork's network: <https://github.com/nomiclabs/hardhat/issues/1164>
+`--fork-deployments <networkName>`: defaults to `localhost`; this option allows you to specify the network to fetch the deployment from when running in fork mode.
+This is necessary as hardhat fork feature does not track the fork's network: <https://github.com/nomiclabs/hardhat/issues/1164>.

+> :warning: This option might be removed in the future.
+An alternative is to make use of environment variable like it is done in the following template's hardhat.config.ts : https://github.com/wighawag/template-ethereum-contracts

-`--asNetwork <networkName`: default to `localhost` (or the value specified by `--forkDeployments` if any), this option allows you to specify the network name to be used for **hardhat-deploy** functionality, like which folder the resulting deployment should be saved to.
+`--as-network <networkName`: default to `localhost` (or the value specified by `--fork-deployments` if any), this option allows you to specify the network name to be used for **hardhat-deploy** functionality, like which folder the resulting deployment should be saved to.

+> :warning: This option might be removed in the future.
+An alternative is to make use of environment variable like it is done in the following template's hardhat.config.ts : https://github.com/wighawag/template-ethereum-contracts

 #### **Flags**

-`--noReset`: This flag prevent the reseting of the existing deployments.
+`--no-reset`: This flag prevent the reseting of the existing deployments.
 This is usually not desired when running the `node` task as a network is created from scratch and previous deployemnt are irrelevant.

 `--show-accounts`: this flag will output the account private keys